Paulsenik/Can-You-Die/README.md

 # Can-You-Die

-A small Puzzle-Game for the [Brackeys Game JAM 2021.2](https://itch.io/jam/brackeys-6) where you have to prevent objects with the same color from touching each other and therefore maintaining chaos.
+CAN YOU DIE? is the question.
+In  this game you need to die to get to the next level.
+But it's not always easy to die.
+This game flips the common conception that you have to survive to finish a game.

-- Theme: Let there be Chaos.
+- Theme: FAILURE IS PROGRESS
-- This Game was entirely created in 7 days.
+- This Game was entirely created in 72hours during the [#WowieJam3](https://itch.io/jam/wowie-jam-3)
-- The votingresults can be seen [HERE](https://itch.io/jam/brackeys-6/rate/1177927).
+- The votingresults can be seen [HERE](https://itch.io/jam/wowie-jam-3/rate/939332).